My heart deeply hurts for those who have been bullied, or are currently being bullied. If you’re reading this, I’ve been there. You’re not alone.

 It was during my college years when I realized that I needed to change.
 To stop letting the past debilitate me.
 To stop hiding behind masks, and to be known for who I was past all of that.

 As I mentioned in the “About Me” section, there was a point in college when I crashed and hit rock bottom because I truly believed my life was meaningless.
 I was severely depressed during this time because I couldn’t handle all the pain that had accumulated throughout my life, and I sure didn’t know how to deal with any of it.
 I had no willpower anymore.
-I developed extreme social anxiety, and feared facing people in public, so I retreated in my bedroom all day and stopped taking care of myself.
+I developed extreme social anxiety, and feared facing people in public, so I retreated to my bedroom all day and stopped taking care of myself.
 I wrestled with suicidal thoughts because I honestly thought that was the only way out.
 But God, in all His tender mercy and grace, had other plans for me.

 It’s been 3 years since I accepted Jesus Christ as Lord and Savior over my life.
 Out of all days, it happened on my birthday (totally unplanned), which still completely blows my mind to this day.
 It was on my birthday that I was re-born and made a new creation in Christ: the past no longer had a hold of me.
 It no longer defined me.
 My identity was secured in Christ and in Him alone.
 I was free from carrying the heavy weights that chained me down for all those years.
 I was finally free.